DanielEscadas/conde-b1g_inventory/README.md

 # conde-b1g_inventory 1.0.0

-Inventory HUD for ESX based on TSRAK esx_inventoryhud.
+Inventory HUD for ESX based on TSRAK esx_inventoryhud made by me and B1G https://github.com/CarlosVergikosk.

 Most of the code of the shops was taken from SUKU's suku shops for esx_inventoryhud, although some features were added, like ilegal shop, police shop, price easily changeable on the config, and some other spicy stuff :)